 5. Limit the Rental Use of Your Home

 In the final analysis, you might save more money by avoiding renting your home at all.
-You don’t have to contend with more complicated tax preparation (and possibly hiring a professional to do your taxes); you avoid a reduction in your basis due to depreciation; and you avoid the complexity of recaptured depreciation (with that recaptured depreciation, you may, when all is said and done, have lost money on the rental adventure).
+You don’t have to contend with more complicated tax preparation (and possibly hiring a professional to do your taxes or using the TurboTax Live feature to speak with a real CPA if you prefer to do your own taxes); you avoid a reduction in your basis due to depreciation; and you avoid the complexity of recaptured depreciation (with that recaptured depreciation, you may, when all is said and done, have lost money on the rental adventure).

 6. Keep Records of Home Improvements